WAVES-Collaborative/WAVES/README.md

 10. If the pipeline successfully completed, a “summary_pipeline_config.html” file will have been created under the “reports” folder of the main WAVES repository.
-Open the file and
+Open the file and follow the directions stated within the report.
-    ensure:

-    1. WAVES_10002 and WAVES_10003 do not go through the pipeline at all.

-    2. WAVES_10003 and WAVES_10004 completely go through the pipeline.

-    3. WAVES_10006 goes through everything except for stepcount, walmsley and actinet.

-    4. All summary metrics are highlighted green

-11. If all conditions for step 10 are met, then the WAVES code is working properly on your computer!
+11. If the “summary_pipeline_config.html” indicates no warnings or errors, then the WAVES code is working properly on your computer!
     Woo.

+### Main Pipeline

+1. Open “\_targets.R”

+    1. Navigate to the “Files” tab within Rstudio (located either in the bottom left or top left pane of the RStudio window IF you haven’t changed the pane layout in “Global Settings”).
+Click on “\_targets.R”

+    2. Alternatively, open “\_targets.R” with the system File Explorer.
-12. Open the “\_targets.R” script
+        It should open the script within RStudio.

+2. Within “INPUT” section, check the following:

+    1.  `study_timezone`: Change from `Sys.timezone()` if data was
+        collected in another timezone.
+Supply it as country/city (e.g. `America/Los Angeles`, `Europe/London`, etc.)
+    2.  `sampling_frequency`: The sampling frequency set for accelerometers during data collection.
+If using .bin/.cwa/.gt3x data then this doesn’t matter, but does for .csv data.
+    3.  `n_workers`: The default is 2 workers, meaning 2 processes of
+        the pipeline will run in parallel of each other.
+        1.  `n_workers` should always be at least 2!
+        2. If your operating system has more RAM and cores available, feel free to increase the number of workers, with the max being one less than the number of cores available of your system (`future::availableCores() - 1`)
-13. Change vct_raw_fpa to your path of raw files.
+    4.  `vct_raw_fpa`: Change vct_raw_fpa to your path of raw files.

-    1. Suggest having it lead to directory of files, but then put “\[1\]” at the end to make sure pipeline works with one file.
+        1. Suggest having it lead to directory of files, but then put “\[1\]” at the end of `list.files` to make sure pipeline works with one file. (image below)
-        (image below)

     TODO IMAGE (use UWM computer for this part)

-14. Change study_timezone, sample_frequency.

-15. Change workers if necessary.

-    1. See Step 4.
+3. Save the “\_targets.R” script.

-16. Run code within “INPUT” section and save the “\_targets.R” script.
+4. Run code within “INPUT” section.

-17. In Console, run “tar_make()”.
+5. In Console, run “tar_make()”.
 For one file that is a whole day, it can take anywhere between 15-30 minutes on a potato computer.
 For one file that is a whole week, it may take up to 24 hours.

-18. Once the pipeline has completed, a .html file should have been created under the “reports” folder called “summary_pipeline_main.html”.
+6. Once the pipeline has completed, a .html file should have been created under the “reports” folder called “summary_pipeline_main.html”.
 Open the file and double-check file went through entire pipeline successfully under the “By Major Steps” section.

-19. If pipeline works successfully, close the “summary_pipeline_main.html” file and run pipeline on all files available by removing the the “\[1\]” at the end of the `file.path` function.
+7. If pipeline works successfully, close the “summary_pipeline_main.html” file and run pipeline on all files available by removing the the “\[1\]” at the end of the `list.files` function.

-    1. Make sure to rerun the code within “INPUT” section and save the “\_targets.R” script.
+    1. Make sure to save the “\_targets.R” script and rerun the code within “INPUT” section.

     2. This WILL take multiple days if the repository is not being ran on a high performance cluster.